 In a broad sense, especially in the biomedical sector, data harmonization means combining studies, experiments, file formats, or databases.
 To combine them, standard parameters must be established.
 (2)

 There are companies or software to do such data harmonization.
 Otherwise, it is an arduous, tedious and error-prone manual task.

 Data harmonization applied to metrology

-Data harmonization “seeks to bring together various types, levels and sources of data, which represent measurement of the same latent construct(s), in such a way that they can be made compatible and comparable”.
+Data harmonization “seeks to bring together various types, levels and sources of data, which represent measurement of the same latent construct(s), in such a way that they can be compatible and comparable”.
 (3)

 Why automate data harmonization?

 Here is a situation where we have three different types of measurements, with three measuring instruments being part of a system supporting data harmonization.

 In our CO2 incubator, we want to ensure that the temperature, humidity and CO2 concentration are optimal for the growth of our cells.

 If we have data loggers, each instrument must be set up individually.
 Then, the collected data will be transferred to a computer and must be aligned manually.
 To do the alignment, the time stamp is an important parameter.
 Ensure the logging starts simultaneously and the sampling rate is the same for all three instruments.
 This will make it easier to align the data.
 Also, the files produced by each sensor may not be the same type.
 Some programming skills will be needed here to align the data.